alainstalder/vintage/README.md

 * [**ZIP file**](PalmOS/collections/Delphi-astrolib-collection-2018.zip)
-  of a collection from 2018 that contains the original website of 2002 with distributions and also the astrolib source as far as it has been preserved.
+  of a collection from 2018 that contains the original website of 2002 with all distributions and also the astrolib source as far as it has been preserved.
 * Extracted from the website of 2002:
   * [**Title page**](PalmOS/extracts/web/index.md) with blown up images (without links)